-- ♦ Placements will be block placements - ♦ Discussions regarding placement and progression must be directed to the Nursing Academic Coordinator and the Clinical Coach
+- ♦ Placements will be block placements - → Discussions regarding placement and progression must be directed to the Nursing Academic Coordinator and the Clinical Coach

-Students may be given a placement that requires them to travel and have accommodation during their placement
+Students may be given a placement that requires them to travel

 If for extenuating reasons you are NOT able to do a placement a long distance from home, make sure you put your special consideration information in via InPlace BEFORE placements are allocated and include evidence to support your request in line with the 'Compassionate and Compelling Circumstances' policy.
 If this documentation is not completed, you must accept the placement offer, or be dropped from the clinical course.
 Depending on the time frame, this may incur a financial or academic penalty.